 "I'm Slater, I just moved in across the road, your Mum said she needed help moving some furniture earlier, and that I should come back later", he abruptly announces.

 He looks like an excerpt from a clothing catalogue from the 90's.
 He models dark jeans, and a simple white loose singlet, my eyes fall onto his tan defined arms and my stomach does a kind of unexpected flip.
-His dark brown hair falls to his strong jaw line, and is met by a scruffy, mediocre attempt of beard.
+His dark, almost midnight black curled hair falls to his strong jaw line, and is met by a scruffy, mediocre attempt of beard.
 He takes no notice of my curious stare as he ties his hair back into a tiny ponytail, with a slight stern look about his face.

 He then starts clicking in my face "Are you all there?
 Can you just tell your boss I'm here", I'm cut off from my daydream, and snap back to the world of the living.

 "She's not home", I say so quietly I struggle to hear the words myself.
 I stare at the ground, actually hoping for one of the suits to interrupt.
 I start to consider if its physically possible to crawl inside myself and just Poof, no more Alexandra.